felipe-alvarezv/telegram-discord-application/README.md

 https://core.telegram.org/api/obtaining_api_id

 <b>How does it work?</b><br>
-This application uses Telethon to fetch the messages being sent on the Telegram channels specified in the configuration file, afterwards sending them to the specified webhook.
-The Telegram application settings and channels can be configured in the files which will be created after its execution.<br><br>
+This application uses Telethon to fetch the messages being sent on the Telegram channels specified in the configuration file, afterwards sending them to the specified Discord channel webhook.
+The Telegram application settings and channels, along with the Discord channel webhooks can be configured in the files which will be created after the program's execution.<br><br>

-As of right now this application only supports text messages, soon I will work on media such as images and videos.
+<b>Note:</b> As of right now this application only supports text messages, soon I will work on media such as images and videos.

 <b>How to configure it?</b><br>
 Telegram Application Credentials:<br>
 Once the script is executed for the first time, it will create 'config.json'.
 In this file, you must specify the details of the Telegram application you created.

-Discord Webhook:<br>
-After the previous step, a Discord Webhook must created.
-The article below contains information regarding the creation of a webhook.<br>
-Discord Webhook Creation - https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks<br>

-After the webhook has been created, proceed to specify the link in the 'config.json' file.

 Channel IDs:<br>
 After entering the correct credentials, the script must be executed a second time to create 'channels.json'.
-This file will contain the names and IDs of the channels separated by a delimeter.
+This file will contain the names and IDs of the channels separated by a delimiter.
 The name is irrelevant, but the channel's ID must be valid.

-<b>How to get the Telegram channel ID?</b><br>
-Coming soon...
+To get the IDs of the Telegram channels you can run 'get_channels.py' which was designed as a standalone program just for this purpose.
+This program will list all of the channels along with their names and IDs.

+Discord Webhooks:<br>
+The script must be executed for a third time in order to create 'webhooks.json', which will be required to specify the Discord channel webhooks.

+After the previous steps, a Discord Webhook must created.
+The article below contains information regarding the creation of a webhook.<br>
+Discord Webhook Creation - https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks<br>

+After the webhook has been created, proceed to specify the name and link in the 'webhooks.json' file.

 <b>Video Tutorial:</b><br>
 Coming soon...

+<b>Recently Added:<b><br>
+- Addition of multiple Discord webhooks to send messages to more than one channel.

 <b>Coming Features:</b><br>
-- Addition of multiple Discord webhooks to send messages to more than one channel.
+- Creation of all '.json' files after first execution.

 <b>Bugs/Issues</b><br>
 If any issues are found it would be appreciated if they are reported, thank you.<br>